ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/problem-statement.md

 Alice turns out to be the winner, here; on the first turn, she has two possible moves:

-1. Take the Counter in node $3$ and move it to node $2$; or
+1. Take the Coin in node $3$ and move it to node $2$; or
-1. Take the Counter in node $3$ and move it to node $1$.
+1. Take the Coin in node $3$ and move it to node $1$.

-If she does the latter, then at the end of her move, all Counters will be in node $R=1$, meaning that Bob will not be able to make a move on his turn, leaving Alice the winner: since she is playing perfectly, she does precisely that :)
+If she does the latter, then at the end of her move, all Coins will be in node $R=1$, meaning that Bob will not be able to make a move on his turn, leaving Alice the winner: since she is playing perfectly, she does precisely that :)

 For $R = 2$:

 Bob gets his revenge this time!
 Alice has two possible initial moves:

-1. Take the Counter in node $1$ and move it to node $2$; or
+1. Take the Coin in node $1$ and move it to node $2$; or
-1. Take the Counter in node $3$ and move it to node $2$.
+1. Take the Coin in node $3$ and move it to node $2$.

-In either case, at the end of her move there will be exactly one Counter remaining on a node other than $R = 2$.
-Bob merely has to move this Counter to $R$ to leave Alice with no possible moves on her turn and leave him the winner!
+In either case, at the end of her move there will be exactly one Coin remaining on a node other than $R = 2$.
+Bob merely has to move this Coin to $R$ to leave Alice with no possible moves on her turn and leave him the winner!

 For $R = 3$:

-Alice wins again, using very similar reasoning to the $R = 1$ case (her winning move this time around is to take the Counter in node $1$ and move it to node $3$).
+Alice wins again, using very similar reasoning to the $R = 1$ case (her winning move this time around is to take the Coin in node $1$ and move it to node $3$).

 We've figured out $\textit{winner}(\textit{game}(T_{\textit{board}}, R))$ for all $R=1,2,3$, and it turns out that Bob only wins the one game, when $R=2$; thus $\textit{BobWinR}=\{2\}$ and our desired sum is: